 University DEI Leadership

-The UofSC strategic plan, identifies increasing diversity as a strategic priority for the university.
+The USC strategic plan, identifies increasing diversity as a strategic priority for the university.
 Specifically, the plan calls for the university to “Cultivate a more diverse, equitable and inclusive campus culture where every individual, regardless of background, has the full opportunity to flourish and thrive.”
 Read more here.